- Become a Lawyer

 - The Equity Ombudsperson will determine whether the criteria for establishing harassment or discrimination have been met given the information provided by the articling student.

-- We will work with the articling student to facilitate replacement articles at one of our available roster firms/organizations.
+- Once the student agrees to enter the program, , the Equity Ombudsperson will work with the student to terminate their articles and find replacement articles at one of the available roster firms/organizations.

 Roster Firms/Organizations